-As someone who lives with bipolar disorder and ADHD, I usually enter museums with a strategy.
+As someone living with bipolar disorder and ADHD, I usually enter museums with a strategy.
 I plan routes that feel manageable, aware of how quickly scale, crowds and information can become overwhelming.
-The dense text that often accompanies objects can feel prescriptive, as though I am being told how to engage and what to take away.
-Combined with historic buildings designed for fixed displays rather than adaptability, it is easy to feel hemmed in.
+Dense text can feel prescriptive, as though I am being told how to engage and what to take away.
+Combined with historic buildings designed for fixed displays rather than adaptability, it is easy to feel confined.

 The Storehouse dismantles that experience.